Submit your full application

 Metro grants expand partnerships to inspire new approaches to restoration, including economic and environmental equity.
 In the Jade District, APANO, Columbia Land Trust and Audubon worked together with private landowners to increase community stewardship and improve habitat.
 In Hillsboro, Depave transformed the M&M Marketplace’s parking lot from gray to green by engaging community members that included pavement removal, rain garden creation, and native plant installation.
 Momentum Alliance and Northwest Youth Corps co-created a diverse conservation leadership program for youth interns with year-round programming and coaching.

 Who is eligible?

-Individuals, community groups, businesses, neighborhoods, nonprofits, schools and school groups, government agencies, faith groups and service groups with nonprofit or other tax-exempt status may apply.
+Community groups, watershed councils, neighborhood associations, nonprofits, faith groups and service groups with nonprofit or other tax-exempt status may apply.
 Grants may only be awarded to projects and programs that benefit Metro-area residents.

 When do I apply?

 The pre-application phase for 2019 is closed.
 Those proposals invited to submit full applications have been notified.
 Full applications are due by 4 p.m.
 April 9, 2019.
 These grants are available every other year.
 The next round of restoration and community stewardship grants will be available in 2021.